 With thousands of people involved in pork production in Iowa, it is a rare honor to receive the award and more than 100 Master Seedstock Producers have now been recognized since the award's inception.

 The Master Seedstock Award is presented annually by the Iowa Purebred Swine Council to recognize outstanding seedstock producers who exemplify integrity, leadership and success in the production and promotion of the purebred swine industry.

-Albertsen was presented with the award at the 41st annual Iowa Pork Congress Banquet in Des Moines Jan.
-23, 2013.
+Matt Rohrig received the award at the 42nd annual Iowa Pork Congress Banquet in Des Moines on Jan.
+22.

 Rohrig is a full-time salesman for Hog Slat, building and servicing swine production units in Iowa and Nebraska, but he's also in the business of raising show pigs for youth exhibitions and purebred Yorkshire development.
 He’s been raising purebred Yorkshires for 12 years and has 60 purebred Yorkshire and crossbred sows.

 Matt’s goal is to produce about 100 litters annually, primarily for show pig markets.
 His fall pigs are usually sold to Texas and Oklahoma buyers and his spring hogs are sold in Iowa and other Midwest and Southern states.
 Matt also has demand for purebred animals from other breeders and from commercial operations.
 The remainder are sold as feeder pigs or fed out to market weight.